ray-project/ray/doc/source/data/data.rst

 Ray Data simplifies general purpose parallel GPU and CPU compute in Ray through its powerful :ref:`Datastream <datastream_concept>` primitive.
 This allows users to execute workloads such as :ref:`GPU batch inference <ref-use-cases-batch-infer>` efficiently on large datasets.
+Ray Data manages the pipelined loading, processing, and output of data in the cluster, maximizing resource utilization by keeping the working data fitting into Ray object store memory.

 .. image:: images/dataset-compute-1.png
    :width: 500px